misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 ## Object Storage

 Gitpod uses an **object storage** to store blob data.
-This includes workspace backups that will be created when a workspace stops and will be restored when an existing workspace will be restarted as well as different user settings like IDE preferences.
+This includes workspace backups that will be created when a workspace stops and are used to restore state upon restart.
+Different user settings like IDE preferencesa are also stored this way.

 This reference architecture uses managed object storage by the cloud providers.